Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 DrawingInfo and the associated classes contain the default symbology (drawing information) of an Indexed 3D Scene Layer.
 When the *DrawingInfo* object is present in the <code>3dSceneLayerInfo</code> Class, a client application may symbolize an I3S layer by utilizing the *Renderer* information.
 Indexed 3d Scene Layers, also allow capturing the *DrawingInfo* object as part of the binary I3S representation, in support of applications that may not be able to dynamically symbolize/override a given I3S layer based on its drawing information.
 Such a behavior, when present, is indicated by the <code>CachedDrawingInfo</code> Class, indicating the component of the *DrawingInfo* object that's captured as part of the binary I3S representation.

-The Class DrawingInfo has the following structure :
+The Class DrawingInfo has the following structure:
 <table>
 	<tr>
 		<td><strong>Name</strong></td>